In a general partnership, what is each partner's liability for business debts?

 Why This Is the Correct Answer

 In a general partnership, each partner has unlimited personal liability for all business debts and obligations.
-This means that if the business cannot pay its debts, creditors can pursue each partner's personal assets including homes, cars, and bank accounts.
-The liability extends to debts incurred by any partner in the course of business, making all partners jointly and severally liable.
-This unlimited liability is one of the major disadvantages of the general partnership business structure.
+This means that if the partnership cannot pay its debts, creditors can pursue each partner's personal assets (homes, cars, savings) to satisfy the business obligations.
+Partners are jointly and severally liable, meaning each partner can be held responsible for 100% of the partnership's debts, regardless of their ownership percentage or which partner actually incurred the debt.

 Why the Other Options Are Wrong